Zukotuutori1/Zukotuutori1/README.md

 ## 👋 Hi, I'm Zukotuutori

 Welcome to my GitHub.
-Im a young IT-specialist who's always looking to explore and learn something new.
+Im a young IT-specialist from Germany who's always looking to explore and learn something new.
 Feel free to contact me for collaboration, questions about my projects or anything similar on [my website](https://zukotuutori.dev) .